sunnylam13/add_logo_050218_1/docs/scratch.md

 you need to find out if the image is a wide or tall image if it does need to be resized...

+## Wednesday, May 2, 2018 11:06 AM

+want to add logo to the bottom right corner